A hernia occurs when an internal part of the body pushes through a weakness in the muscle or surrounding tissue wall.

 - diaphragmatic hernias – where organs in your tummy move into your chest through an opening in the diaphragm; this can also affect babies if their diaphragm does not develop properly in the womb

-- muscle hernias – where part of a muscle pokes through your tummy; they also occur in leg muscles as the result of a sports injury
+- muscle hernias – where part of the muscle pokes through the tissue; they commonly occur in leg muscles as a result of a sports injury

 When to seek medical advice

 See a GP if you think you have a hernia.
 They may refer you to hospital for surgical treatment, if necessary.

 You should go to your nearest A&E straight away if you have a hernia and you develop any of the following symptoms:

 - the hernia becomes firm or tender, or cannot be pushed back in